-Bangkok is a vibrant, bustling city and Thailand’s capital, the ‘land of smiles’ as a lot of people call the country.
+Bangkok is a vibrant, bustling city and Thailand’s capital, the ‘land of smiles’ as many people call the country.
 The city offers an abundance of activities, from the striking temples to the legendary floating markets, from contemporary metropolitan neighborhoods to the endless street food stalls.
 With so many things to do in Bangkok, it gets quite overwhelming to create a perfect trip.
 Therefore, I created this Bangkok itinerary and incorporated a little bit of everything that shouldn’t be missed when visiting Bangkok.